satya-ctrl/Smart-E-Waste-Collection-Machine-/README.md

 🤝 Contributing
-Fork the repo

-Create a new branch (feature-name)

-Commit your changes

-Push and create a PR
+tannukaushik1

 📜 License
-This project is open-source under the MIT License.
+This project is open-source.

 📞 Contact
 For any issues, reach out via: